Munyuki/Financial_Fraud_Detection/README.md

 · Precision, Recall, and F1-score (primary metrics)
 · Confusion Matrix
 · ROC-AUC (used for model selection during tuning)
+· Precision-Recall Curve (PR Curve)
+· PR-AUC (Area Under Precision-Recall Curve)

+Given the extreme class imbalance (~0.13% fraud), PR-AUC is a more informative metric than ROC-AUC, as it focuses specifically on the model’s ability to correctly identify the minority (fraud) class without being influenced by the majority class.

+The Precision-Recall Curve provides a clear view of the trade-off between precision and recall, which is critical in fraud detection where both false positives and false negatives carry significant costs.

 ## Model Explainability